hot-meal/coding-guide/README.md

 ### Using Single rule declarations

-When a rule set has **only one declaration**, you should remove any line breaks for better readability and easier editing.
+When a rule has **only one declaration**, remove any line breaks for better readability and editing.

 ```css
     // Single declarations on one line